-Eye Spy/Scavenger Hunt .
-A quiet game of eye spy should work to keep your kids distracted and seated for a while.
-Depending on the venue and crowd, you could even amp this idea up by turning it into a scavenger hunt.
-Say to your child for example, “I spy something red and round,” and have him find it and bring it back to you.
+A quiet game of I Spy can help keep kindergarten and elementary school-age kids entertained and seated for a while.
+Depending on the venue and the crowd, you could even amp up this idea by turning it into a scavenger hunt.For example, say to your child, “I spy something blue and round,” and have them find it and bring it back to you.